The Language of the Lords

 Nouns

-people locations animals plants abstract tools built child's things
+people locations animals plants abstract tools creations children

 -ke -ne -me -be -ti -ni -di -she